 - Fund Balance Available.
 Funds remaining/unspent from previous fiscal year, available to fund current year operations or capital expenses.
 Includes the debt service reserve fund. - Sales Tax.
-Estimated Measure A sales tax revenues, after deduction of approximately \$1,030,000 by the State Board of Equalization as collection costs - Transfer from SAVSA.
+Estimated Measure A sales tax revenues, after deduction of approximately \$1,030,000 by the State Board of Equalization for collection costs - Transfer from SAVSA.
 Reimbursement of 15 percent FTE Administrative Services Officer III associated with the administration of SAVSA program and 5 percent FTE Senior Accountant for accounting /audit related costs of the SAVSA program. - Salaries and Benefits.
 90 percent FTE Executive Director; 80 percent FTE Senior Accountant; 15 percent FTE Administrative Services Officer III, 75 percent FTE Office Manager - General Office.
 General office costs such as advertising, copying, postage, and office supplies, and service charges for office equipment. - Rent.
 For office space - Utilities.
-Telephone - Conference and Travel.
+Telephone, internet, etc. - Conference and Travel.
 Registration fees and transportation expenses for business and professional conferences - Insurance.
 Annual premium for liability and public officials' insurance and property insurance - Professional Services.
 Reimbursement for accounting, clerk, and legal services from County and the cost of financial consultant and bond counsel. - New Measure A Oversight Committee.
 Costs incurred by the Oversight Committee and the cost of the independent audit of STA and SAVSA. - Other Operating Expenditures.
 Miscellaneous expenditures not covered elsewhere - Contributions to Measure A Entities.
-Amount of Measure A sales tax allocated to Measure A entities for eligible on-going programs and capital projects.
+Amount of Measure A sales tax allocated to Measure A entities for eligible on-going programs and capital projects - Community Outreach Research Program.
+Community outreach and voter opinion research to examine the practicality and possibility of compiling a supplemental transportation funding initiative for placement before County voters in 2014 or later.